 Chances are if you were an adult in this era, your home came equipped with a fully stocked bar, a mirror around that bar that had some bourbon colored leafs on it, and a wagon wheel table, or some other loud furnishings that distracted the eye from the otherwise lower middle class furnishings of your home.

 Chances are if you were a woman, and a wife in this era, your tale of the tape scorecard involved hosting abilities.
 For a good hostess of this era, the question wasn’t “Do you want a drink?” it was “What do you drink?” or “What can I do you for?,” or “What’s your flavor neighbor?”
-Those questions were for hostesses who didn’t know their guests’ drink of choice, but most great hostesses already knew all that.
-Most great hostesses knew the kids’ names, what type of soda they drank, and the perfect form of entertainment that would keep the kids away from the men.
-I remember one particular hostess, a wife named Jean, who had Rondo at her bar.
+Those questions were for good hostesses who didn’t know their guests’ drink of choice, but most great hostesses already knew all that.
+Most great hostesses knew the kids’ names, what type of soda they drank, and the perfect form of entertainment to keep the kids away from the men.
+I remember one particular hostess, a wife named Jean, had Rondo at her bar.
 Rondo!
 How could she know that was my drink of choice?
 She was an excellent hostess.